meower-media-co/RFC/RFC-1-Clients.md

     The current list of supported bridges are:
         - Discord
         - Revolt/Revower (Dead)
         - Webhooks (uses a diffrent style for bridged posts)
+        - gc *internal only*
 - Sending typing indication.
 You do not need to show who is typing.
 - Markdown (APTE if you want, markdown itself is not optional).
 - Image host whitelist (until we get a image reflector), can be disabled by the user (with warning before disabling!).